-The applicant has proposed the following controls for VOC emissions from the melt shop operation:
+The applicant has proposed the following controls as BACT for VOC emissions from the melt shop operation:

-- Scrap management plan to minimize volatile organics entering EAF - Fume treatment plant with wet scrubber achieving 40% control and activated carbon injection - Pre-control emission rate of 0.139 lb/ton steel produced; post-control emission rate of 0.075 lb/ton steel produced
+- Scrap management plan to minimize volatile organics entering EAF - Fume treatment plant with activated carbon injection - Emission rate of 0.075 lb/ton steel produced

-Activated carbon injection (ACI) and wet scrubber were not found to be an "achieved in practice" control technology for VOC emissions from steel manufacturing facilities.
-Applicant has proposed use of ACI and the wet scrubber as an "equivalent technology" that has been demonstrated to be as or more effective than established BACT.
-Packed-bed wet scrubbers have been found to achieve VOC collection efficiencies of greater than 70% (EPA Control Technology Fact Sheet EPA-452/F-03-015).
+Activated carbon injection (ACI) was not found to be an "achieved in practice" control technology for steel manufacturing facilities.
+Applicant has proposed ACI as an "equivalent technology" that has been demonstrated to be as or more effective than established BACT

-The ACI process functions by pneumatically injecting a fine powder of activated carbon into the flue-gas duct upstream of the particulate device.
+ACI is implemented by pneumatically injecting a fine powder of activated carbon into the flue-gas duct upstream of the particulate device.
 An ACI system typically consists of a storage silo, solids feeders, blowers, transport lines, and injection lances.
-Activated carbon attracts and holds organic chemicals from vapor and liquid streams cleaning them of unwanted chemicals.